input-output-hk/marconi/marconi-core/README.md

 that has a settlement time
 (ie. rollback can happen and invalidates the last indexed blocks).

-While `marconi` is supposed to target the Cardano blockchain, the content of `marconi-core` is totally chain agnostic and does not rely on anything Cardano specific type.
+While `marconi` was designed to target the Cardano blockchain, the content of `marconi-core` is totally chain agnostic and does not rely on anything Cardano specific type.